 The New England Grassroots Environment Fund (Grassroots Fund) energizes and nurtures long-term civic engagement in local initiatives that create and maintain healthy, just, safe and sustainable communities using stories, tools and dollars to fuel local activism and social change.
 Since 1996, the Grassroots Fund’s core grantmaking program continues to fund nearly 150 grants annually, giving more than $4 million in 20 years to initiatives by better than 1,700 community groups covering more than 60 percent of New England’s cities and towns.

 New England Grassroots Environment Fund awards help solve the problems and realize the promises in addressing climate change and energy action, local food, environmental health and justice, land and water and local economies.

 For more information, please visit grassrootsfund.org or call 603-905-9915.

 Charles River Wheelers (CRW) is a group of recreational cyclists who get together for weekly bicycle rides and frequent social events in the Boston area.
 We provide a high quality year round recreational ride program with a friendly social atmosphere.

 Greater Worcester Community Foundation is excited to partner with the Barr Foundation to support and elevate the creative community of Worcester.
 Through several new initiatives, we look to do our part to energize and elevate Worcester’s dynamic creative ecosystem by helping support innovative projects and thoughtful planning.

-If you want to support WEAB programs though a major monetary donation, or have your business associated with a CBS that has given 1000’s of bicycles away for free, please contact us.
+If you want to support WEAB programs though a major monetary donation, or have your business associated with a Community Bike Shop that uses bicycles to promote social good, and has given 1000’s of bicycles away for free, please contact us.